Prince4ff/prince-demo/README.md

 # prince-demo
-This is just demo reposoratory
+This is just demo reposoratory.
+Author: Prince Kumar